On June 6, 2018, over 170 people attended our Age Justice Rally and Testimonial Celebration: It was the first-ever rally for Age Justice!

 No age-segregation or pitting generation against generation — we want a society that works for us all.
-We can’t leave it to ‘experts’ to tell us how to age ‘well’ or ‘successfully,’ or to an ageing industrial complex that sees older adults as a dependent group or growing market of consumers.
+We can’t leave it to ‘experts’ to tell us how to age ‘well’ or ‘successfully,’ or to an aging industrial complex that sees older adults as a dependent group or growing market of consumers.

 It’s up to us.

 It’s time for a Radical Age Movement, a grassroots nationwide effort that challenges traditional notions of aging and introduces new ideas for building co-creative and interdependent communities.